Juniper (Juniperus communis)

 Plants For Sale

-These juniper plants are supplied as small (20cm) plants as root trainers, or larger plants in 2 litre pots.
+These juniper plants are supplied as small (20cm-40cm) plants as cell grown plants (from Scotland), or larger plants in 2 litre pots.
 We're regularly and understandably asked for male and female plants, but the truth is they're impossible to sex at this age.

 Suppliers: RV Roger